UNDP-Data/geohub/documentation/docs/visualization/layer_tab.md

+---
+title: What are the features of the Layer Tab?
+---

 # What are the features of the Layer Tab?

 The user can add or remove a layer of their choice by the following steps.